icecube/reco_processing/notebooks/debug_millipede/README.md

 - compare_spice_fit.ipynb.
 It seems that for v6, we actually do a lot better.
 Why are the performance plots from `performance` so much worse then?
 Let's make some 2D plots, and look at those performance plots again.
 It's really true: we systematically underestimate at larger energies.

 Let's take another look at the pulses selection.
 It seems I had another difference in the millipede params.
 Let's try again.. v7.

+In v8/v9 everything is fixed.
+I just need the exact same parameters as the input seeds.
+Distributions are different than with Neha, but our performance is much better.